 After reading a blog post dated 8th December 2020 on Coeliac Uk’s website, I’ve updated the following post about the suitability of including malt vinegar within a gluten free diet.

 There has always been a lot of confusion over whether or not it is safe to include malt vinegar within a gluten free diet.
-In the past, the general advice from Coeliac UK was; due to the fermentation process, the level of gluten in malt vinegar falls less than 20 parts per million, which is trace level and deemed safe for people who have coeliac disease.
+In the past, the advice from Coeliac UK was as follows: Due to the fermentation process, the level of gluten in malt vinegar falls less than 20 parts per million, which is trace level and deemed safe for people who have coeliac disease.

 However, Coeliac Uk have recently changed their advise regarding including malt vinegar and barley malt extract within a gluten free diet and now advise the following:

 - We are no longer listing products containing barley malt extract or barley malt vinegar unless they are labelled gluten free.

 - This is because barley malt extract and barley malt vinegar are made from gluten containing grains.